dietrichschwanitz/microbest/docs/index.rst

 ==========================================================================================
 When it comes to protecting your personal computer from viruses, malware, ransomware, and phishing attacks, **Trend Micro Security for Best Buy** is a top-tier solution.
 If you've recently purchased a subscription through Best Buy, you're in the right place.
 This guide will walk you through every step to **Install Trend Micro for Best Buy** on your desktop or laptop.

-Step-by-Step: How to Install Trend Micro on Desktop or Laptop
+Step-by-Step: How to Install Trend Micro on Desktop or Laptop?
 -------------------------------------------------------------

 Follow these instructions for a smooth installation experience: